ZhongshanHuang/VideoPlayer/README.md

 # VideoPlayer
-This is a tool that can cache the data while playing remote video.
+This is a tool that can cache the fragmented data while playing remote video.

 # Environment
 xcode: 10.2 beta4